lacoseismic/nshmp-haz/docs/pages/Functional-PSHA.md

 ![image](images/psha-functional.png "PSHA functional pipeline")

-**Need a deagreggation?** Revisit and parse the results of steps 1 and 2
+**Need a disaggregation?** Revisit and parse the results of steps 1 and 2

 **Need a response spectra?** Spawn more calculations, one for each IMT, at step 2.